Rajusr70/Eagle-Resources/EagleUp-models/README.md

 EagleUp can be installed using the instructions here: http://eagleup.wordpress.com/installation-and-setup/

-To use these models, change the models path to be the path to Eagle-Resources\EagleUp-models\.
+To use these models, change the EagleUp models path to be the path to Eagle-Resources\EagleUp-models\.

-Eventually This should provide models for all parts in the LGX library.
+Eventually This should include models for all parts in the LGX Eagle library.

 -----